matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 * Certificate of Authenticity: if donor is not in possession of, or cannot transfer it, you may need to obtain this document by other means, including contacting the artist, gallery or estate.
 In some cases there may be a charge for replacing a missing certificate.
 * Red bold font is used where artist or artist estate are the donor.
 If the artist is not the donor, bear in mind that you may need to obtain documents by other means as well as deleting the sections of non-relevance.

-#### Copyright Licence
-This template is an agreement between the Copyright Holder (usually the artist) and the collector (referred to as the ‘Museum’ in the document).
-It can be used as a general licence agreement as well as a document specific to time-based media.

 </section>